srinivassaitangudu/helpers1/docs/documentation_meta/all.writing_docs.how_to_guide.md

 **Bad**

-- There configurations can be changed by ...
+- These configurations can be changed by ...

 ### Use simple short sentences